Detached house garden with pavilion

 • Rhododendron obtusum 'Kermesina Rose' (Rhododendron)

-• Hebe pinguifolia (Shrub veronica)
+• Hebe pinguifolia (shrub veronica)

-• Heuchera villosa var. macrorrhiza (Purple Bellflower)
+• Heuchera villosa var. macrorrhiza (purple bell)

-• Heuchera alba 'Bridget Bloom' (purple bellflower)
+• Heuchera alba 'Bridget Bloom' (purple bell)

 • Armeria maritima 'Alba' (grass carnation)

-• Mazus reptans (labial mouth)
+• Mazus reptans (lip mouth)

-• Astilbe chinensis var. pumila (Pale pine)
+• Astilbe chinensis var. pumila (Pomposity)

-• Astilbe japonica 'Germany' (Japanese daisy)
+• Astilbe japonica 'Deutschland' (Japanese Pompom Pine)

 • Tiarella wherryi (foam flower)